WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/Homework 07/Scratch Work.md

 Since we have shown $10^n \pmod{9} = 1$, we can rewrite the equivalence to be $1 \equiv 1 \pmod{9}$.
 Thus for all integers $n \geq 0$, $10^n \equiv 1 \pmod{9}$.

-So, towards contradiction, assume that a positive integer is not

 ---